TL1 Application Information

 g) Inclusion of Women, Children and Minorities brief statement should be provided which outlines any exclusion of these groups and the rationale in the research project (does not count against 6 page limit).

 7) Letters of support should be included in the application package.
 NOTE: these letters of support should be submitted directly to the TL1 program by the person providing the letter of support).
 Letters should include:

 - Letter from the trainee’s proposed Lead Mentor.
 The letter from the Lead Mentor, should indicate a clear commitment to serve as the TL1 applicant's lead mentor for the MSCR thesis or Certificate Program in Translational Research and to ensure success, including protected time to complete the didactic aspects of the training.
 The Lead Mentor’s letter should also include a brief outline of the proposed research project and indicate that he/she has reviewed the applicant's proposed research project summary prior to its submission.
 The Lead Mentor’s letter should indicate an understanding of the requirements to serve as a TL1 Lead Mentor.

 - Letter(s) of support from co-mentor(s) (if applicable);

-- Letter of recommendation from the applicant’s Division or Program Director, Chair, or Dean of Students, ideally noting the candidate’s potential and how the TL1 will be important for the candidate’s career.
+- Letter of recommendation from the applicant’s Division Director, Chair, or Dean of Students, ideally noting the candidate’s potential and how the TL1 will be important for the candidate’s career.
 The letter should also guarantee protected time if accepted into the TL1 program;

 - Letter of support from any advisors named in the application.
 Advisors are optional, but if any are listed on the cover sheet or named in the application, there should be a letter from the advisor stating their willingness to serve in that role.
 They should also submit their NIH Biosketch, but the Other Support Page is optional for advisors.